Seteco/Somorrostro/netdata-for-IoT.md

 ## 2. Disable internal plugins

 In this section you can select which modules of the `proc` plugin you need.
 All these are run in a single thread, one after another.
-Still each one needs some RAM and consumes some CPU cycles.
+Still, each one needs some RAM and consumes some CPU cycles.

 ```
 [plugin:proc]